 The comprehensive management plan will guide decisions about the trail for the next 20 years.
 The plan will be implemented through a series of 3-5 year action plans, as funding becomes available.

 Trail Extended by the Secretary of the Interior

-On May 16, 2012, Department of the Interior Secretary Ken Salazar designated water trails on four rivers as new historic connecting components to the John Smith Trail.
+On May 16, 2012, Department of the Interior Secretary Ken Salazar designated water trails on four rivers as new historic connecting components to the Chesapeake National Historic Trail.
 Extending the trail by 841 miles, the newly designated components are the Susquehanna River, the Chester River, the Upper James River, and the Upper Nanticoke River.

 The comprehensive management plan determined that the trail can best be developed and managed in smaller segments, given the trail's more than 3,000-mile scope and diverse resources.
 The segment planning approach helps NPS effectively understand the local resources, opportunities, and partner capacities in each segment.